nuxtus/documentation/README.md

 # Nuxtus Documentation

 This is the documentation for the entire [Nuxtus ecosystem](https://www.nuxtus.com).
-It is built using [VitePress](https://vitepress.vuejs.org).
+All corrections and improvements are welcome.
+Please submit a pull request.

 ## Development